Migrating from old Search Console to new Search Console

 - Removing outdated content from the index

-- Property sets are not yet supported
+- Property sets

 - Blocked resources report